CybercentreCanada/assemblyline-ui/README.md

-# Assemblyline 4 UI
+# Assemblyline 4 - User Interface

-This component provides the User Interface as well as the different APIs for the assemblyline 4 framework.
+This component provides the User Interface as well as the different APIs and socketio endpoints for the Assemblyline 4 framework.

-## UI Components
+### UI Components

-### NGinx

-The assemblyline UI uses NGinx as the web proxy.
-It performs the following tasks:

-* Serve and cache the static files
-* Perform Client certificate authentication against the cert CAs
-* Route the users between the production and development Web and SocketIO servers

-### uWsgi

-uWsgi is used to serve the different python APIs and views.

-###### APIs
+#### APIs

+Assemblyline 4 provides a large set of API that can provide you with all the same information you will find in it's UI and even more.
+The list of APIs and their functionality is described in the help section of the UI.

-All APIs in assemblyline output their result in the same manner:
+All APIs in Assemblyline output their result in the same manner for consistency:

     {
        "api_response": {},            //Actual response from the API